awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-concepts.md

    + The IP address is in the Amazon SES block list, but not on your allow list\.

 1. Amazon SES examines your active rule set to determine whether any of your receipt rules contain a recipient condition:
    + If there's a recipient condition and it matches any of the incoming email's recipients, Amazon SES accepts the email\.
-Otherwise, if there aren't any matches, Amazon SES rejects the email\.
+Otherwise, if there aren't any matches, Amazon SES blocks the email\.
    + If the receipt rule does not contain a recipient condition, Amazon SES accepts the mail \- all of the rule's actions will apply to all the verified identities you own\.

 1. Amazon SES authenticates the email and scans its content for spam and malware: